 - 64 pages, 300gsm, 100% cotton

-The Pentalic sketchbook with its cotton paper can take heavy washes although it will buckle slightly.
+The Pentalic sketchbook can take heavy washes although it will buckle slightly.
 Paper quality is excellent.
 The binding can be improved because I noticed that separate signatures can move apart with time.

 It's not as good for pen and ink work because the coldpress surface is relatively coarser with more tooth.
 But it's not a deal breaker and can certainly be used for pen, ink and watercolour sketches.